hshanka/spring-petclinic/readme.md

 ```
 docker run --publish 8086:8080 hshanka.jfrog.io/frog-docker/spring-petclinic-hs:9
 ```
-(Change 8086 to an avaialble port on your local machine if that port is taken.)
+(Change 8086 to an available port on your local machine if that port is taken.)

 Access http://localhost:8086/ to verify that the application came up successfully.